-Think2020 is a 3 Year Youth Music funded project.
-We are one of 13 organisations to have been awarded this funding, which is based on organisational strategy development and partnership working.
+Think2020 was a 3 Year Youth Music funded project.
+We were one of 13 organisations awarded funding for organisational strategy development and partnership working.

-For our final year – 2017/18 – we are campaigning for increased opportunities & visbility for Disabled musicians in the music education workforce and will be hosting a new type of music education conference on 9th March 2018.
+We campaigned for increased opportunities & visibility for Disabled musicians in the music education workforce and hosted a new type of music education conference – We All Make Music – on 9th March 2018.

-Think2020 aims to increase musical opportunities for disabled children and young people through strategic and sustainable partnership work in the music education sector.
+Think2020 aimed to increase musical opportunities for Disabled children and young people, through strategic and sustainable partnership work in the music education sector.

-Drake Music can help to make it simple for music service providers to open up access to music for young disabled musicians.
+Drake Music worked with music service providers to open up access to music for young Disabled musicians.

-The thinking behind the name is that we are working to develop clear, strategic and focused ways of working to remove disabling barriers in the music education sector, not only over these 3 years, but well into the future.
+The thinking behind the name is that we were working to develop clear, strategic and focused ways of working to remove disabling barriers in the music education sector, not only over those 3 years, but well into the future.

-We are strengthening our networks and modelling, championing and sharing fully accessible and inclusive musical approaches:
+We worked to model, champion and share fully accessible and inclusive musical approaches:

-- Working with our partners to ensure that disabled children and young people have the opportunity to access and progress in music-making.
+- Working with partners to ensure that Disabled children and young people have the opportunity to access and progress in music-making.

 - Influencing national policy and practice.

-- Working to ensure that SEN/D music becomes an integral part of music hubs’ offer.
+- Working to ensure that inclusive music becomes an integral part of music hubs’ offer.